 The school prepares students for the Tanzanian national examinations.
 There are four forms in the junior school, Forms I to IV; and two in the senior school Forms V and VI.
 Students usually arrive at the school around the age of thirteen or fourteen, having completed seven years at primary school.
 Some may have to delay their start at secondary school and may be as old as seventeen.

 This is particularly true in Mvumi in which subsistence farming is the principal occupation.
 Rainfall is uncertain and there has been some serious drought over the past few years.
 It is a precarious existence.

 Since its introduction in 2005 there has been a significant yearly growth in senior school numbers.
-In 2013 there were 72 students on the "A" Level Course.
+In 2019 there were 130 students in the "A" Level Courses.

 There is a great need for boarding for girls as they have an onerous job combining education with domestic work: women play a very active role in managing the ‘shamba’, or family plot.

 The school provides a variety of activities: sports, debating, subject clubs, and choirs.
 It also has its own fibre link providing access to the internet.
 There are sporting fixtures, educational visits to places of interest, and engagment in debating and academic competitions.